BIO27 Satellite Programme

 - DNA of Things (Marcin Rusak)

-- The Ideal Eating Experience (Kathrina Dankl in collaboration with Vienna Design Week and Vienna Business Agency)
+- The Ideal Eating Experience (Kathrina Dankl in collaboration with Vienna Design Week, Vienna Business Agency and Austrian Culture Forum)

 - The School of the Untold (Design Campus in collaborations with German Design Graduates and Goethe Institut)